Raleigh Hit and Run Automobile Accident Attorney | North Carolina Uninsured Motorist Insurance Lawyer

 The Raleigh attorneys of Maginnis Law can assist you with your UM coverage claim by negotiating with your insurance company and, if necessary, representing you through the arbitration stage.
 We are able to handle automobile accident cases from around the state of North Carolina but practice most often represent injured parties in the Triangle, including Raleigh, Durham, Cary, Chapel Hill, Apex, Wake Forest, Morrisville, and Clayton.

-For a free consultation with a Maginnis Law attorney regarding your hit-and-run accident claim or any other matter relevant to your uninsured motorist coverage, call 919.480.8526 or 919.526.0450.
-You may also send confidential email inquiries regarding your coverage and case through our contact page.
+For a free consultation with a Maginnis Law attorney regarding your hit-and-run accident claim or any other matter relevant to your uninsured motorist coverage, call 919.526.0450.
+You may also send confidential email inquiries regarding your coverage and case at firstname.lastname@example.org or through our contact page.
 We typically respond the same day.
 All consultations are free of charge, and our attorneys’ work on a contingency basis.
 Therefore, you pay no attorneys’ fees until we recover damages on your behalf.